davemakebeer/Insurance_Cost_Predictions/README.md

 > plt.close()

 # Summarize findings
-print("- We can see here that the data is much better suited to finding a single line of best fit.")
+> We can see here that the data is much better suited to finding a single line of best fit.

 ### 5. Applying Linear Regression Modeling